James Spratt (Royal Navy officer)

+Life

-Spratt was born in Harold's Cross, Dublin, on 3 May 1771 and at the age of 25 in 1796 he joined the Royal Navy.
+Spratt was born in Harold's Cross, Dublin, on 3 May 1771.
+At the age of 25 in 1796 he joined the Royal Navy.
 His father was Spratt Esq., of Ballybeg, near Mitcheltown and his brother-in-law was John Abel Ward, Esq., a judge in the Admiralty Court in Nevis.
 After some years in the merchant service, he joined the navy as a first class volunteer.
 He was promoted midshipman in 1798 aboard HMS Bellona and he was at the Battle of Copenhagen in 1801.

 He gained fame for his exploits at the Battle of Trafalgar in 1805, aged 34.
 He was a master's mate on Captain Philip Charles Durham's ship, the 74 gun HMS Defiance.
 The ship was attempting to board a French ship, the L'Aigle.
 After the first attempt the log records that:

 A certain Mr.Spratt, an active young master's mate, took his cutlass between his teeth and his battle-axe in his belt, called to the 50 other boarders he was leading to follow, leapt over board and swam to the L'Aigle, followed by a few men; he got in at the stern gun port up the rudder chains and was met by some of the crew, who resisted.
 He swung on a rope to avoid three grenadiers, then killed two with his cutlass and pushed the third down onto a lower deck where the soldier’s neck was broken, Spratt landing on top was uninjured.
 He succeed in cutting his way through and hauled down the Frenchman's colours, and in the act of doing so, was shot through the leg after having deflected the shot down from his chest with his cutlass.

 Upon being rescued by his shipmates he dragged himself to the side of the ship, and holding his bleeding limb over the railing, called out, "Captain, poor Jack Spratt is done up at last!"
 Captain Durham was able to warp alongside, and Spratt was slung on board.
 He had also saved a French officer's life before being shot, officers being reserved for ransom or exchange.